ActiveStack/loader/README.md

 ```

 LoaderClient
 ------------

 An instance of LoaderClient will be passed to your profile's `run` method.
 It will allow you to interact with the AS
 backend.

+### LoaderClient::constructor(String gatewayEndpoint)

+Returns an instance of LoaderClient that is configured to connect to `gatewayEndpoint`

 ### LoaderClient::connect() => Promise